 This page provides information about the judgeship vacancies on the United States Court of Appeals for the Ninth Circuit and on the 15 federal district courts within the circuit.

 The Ninth Circuit Court of Appeals is authorized 29 judgeships.
-There are four vacancies.
-The duration of the vacancies ranges from 1,202 days to 363 days.
-The president has made six nominations to the court.
+There are two vacancies and one future vacancy with date to be determined.
+The duration of the vacancies ranges from 902 days to 550 days.
+The president has made one nomination to the court.

 All the current vacancies on the court of appeals and 22 of the 24 district court vacancies are considered judicial emergencies based on criteria established by the Judicial Conference of the United States.